coderefinery/coderefinery.org/content/organization/meetings.md

 ## Community calls

-Held on a monthly interval on Mondays at 14 CET/CEST. **Next meeting is Monday, May 2, 2022,** 14-15 CET/ 15-16 EET
+Held on a monthly interval on Mondays at 14 CET/CEST. **Next meeting is Monday, May 2, 2022,** 14-15 CEST/ 15-16 EEST

 Scope: All topics involving community onboarding, "what can I do?", workshop scheduling, governance, and roadmap.